 Bitdefender Mobile Security

-Available with a 14 day free trial, Bitdefender Mobile Security managed an almost perfect score in both real-time malware and discovery of malware on Android platforms during AV-Tests January 2018 test.
+Available with a 14 day free trial, Bitdefender Mobile Security managed a perfect score in both real-time malware and discovery of malware on Android platforms during AV-Tests May 2018 test.

 It has anti-theft features, works with wearable devices, gives you web security alongside a privacy advisor and most importantly has a very effective malware scanner.
 There is also a new VPN feature available.